Parentification: Healing From the Trauma of Having to Grow Up Too Soon

 Some of us left home early to pursue our freedom, but the trauma never left us.
 We may become wary of relationships and fearful of engulfment, so we isolate ourselves and push away love and intimacy.

-Some of us shouldered all responsibilities diligently and become perfectionist adults who are unable to release control or relax.
+Some of us shouldered all responsibilities diligently and became perfectionist adults who are unable to release control or relax.
 If our parents were not just unavailable but also emotionally volatile, we would also have trained ourselves to become hyper-vigilant, always watching out for signs of upset or anger in the people around us.

 We may blame ourselves for everything that goes wrong, assuming responsibility for other people’s dysfunctions or misfortune.
 We constantly try to fix things and even neglect our own needs while trying.
 When things do not go the way we want them to or when we make the slightest error, we drown in cycles of guilt and shame.

-If your parents tended to praise you only for what you did and not who you were, your internalised inner critic would always be evaluating your success.
+If your parents tended to praise you only for what you did and not for who you were, your internalised inner critic would always be evaluating your success.
 Rather than allowing you to just ‘be’, you are pushed to be a ‘human doing’.
 The only way you know to survive in the world is to work hard, to achieve the next credential, and to never slow down.
 You live according to metrics and standards set by society, rather than your spontaneous true self.
 Your patterns leave you empty on the inside, and from time to time, you wonder if you are acceptable without something impressive to show.